-6. These beneficial effects can be particularly evident in the event of the insolvency of a party.
-In that case, the use of close-out netting assumes that the legal effects stipulated to that end by the parties (the close-out netting provision) will be recognised by and be enforceable under the applicable insolvency law.
-However, the current situation is that, even if some 40 jurisdictions recognise netting provisions differ significantly.
+According to a list regularly updated by the International Swaps and Derivatives Association (ISDA), the following jurisdictions have accommodated close-out netting in their law: Andorra, Anguilla, Australia, Austria, Belgium Brazil, British Virgin Islands, Canada, Colombia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Japan, they do so and the scope and legal effects of close-out netting provisions differ significantly.
 Furthermore, some jurisdictions do not clearly recognise netting, and the legal practice in such jurisdictions often resorts to the principles governing set-off, failing to recognise the fundamental differences between the two mechanisms.
-This global 'patchwork' is unsatisfactory in cross-jurisdictional situations, since it exposes the financial market participants' risk management to unnecessary legal uncertainty and may even jeopardise it.
+This global 'patchwork' is unsatisfactory in crossjurisdictional situations, since it exposes the financial market participants' risk management to unnecessary legal uncertainty and may even jeopardise it.3

-7. Close-out netting provisions have been effectively used as a risk mitigation tool in a bilateral context.
+- 7. Close-out netting provisions have been effectively used as a risk mitigation tool in a bilateral context.
 However, there is some concern that, in times of pressure on financial markets, the enforceability of close-out netting provisions might increase the risk that counterparties of a distressed financial institution rush to exercise termination rights and close out their positions, thereby exacerbating systemic risk.
-While underlining the usefulness of close-out netting in general, regulatory authorities have contemplated the need for a brief stay on the netting mechanism in certain situations (especially in the context of resolution regimes) affecting a financial institution, so as to allow the resolution authority the time needed to decide whether and
+While underlining the usefulness of close-out netting in general, regulatory authorities have contemplated the need for a brief stay on the netting mechanism in certain situations (especially in the context of resolution regimes) affecting a financial institution, so as to allow the resolution authority the time needed to decide whether and how to resolve an ailing financial institution in an orderly fashion so as to mitigate risks to financial stability. - 8.
+The emerging international regulatory consensus regarding the interplay between close-out netting and bank resolution is set out in the Financial Stability Board's Key Attributes of Effective Resolution Regimes for Financial Institutions,4 which provide guidance as to how the regulatory intervention should be reconciled with the need of financial institutions and its regulators to rely on the enforceability of close-out netting for risk management and mitigation purposes.
+However, this newly